Orcania-Dev/DiscordTickets/README.md

 require('orcania.js')
 ```
 #
 Orcania-DiscordTickets is a bot mainly for hosting companies made with simplicity in mind !
-It includes features such as ticket categories, a staff system, transcripts and many more.
+It includes features such as ticket categories, a staff system, transcripts and many more. <br>
-This project uses Discord.JS V13.11.0 and is actively updated
+This project uses Discord.JS V14.6.0 and is actively updated

 ## 📋 My social !